cessda/cessda.cvs.contentguide/translations.md

 in this version, or some other notes.

 Check that the version number is correct.
-For translations, each new version is incremented by '.1' - see section 6 for examples.
+For translations, each new version is incremented by '.1' - see [Versioning section](versioning.md) for examples.
 The system normally suggests a correct number.

 The information in version changes and version notes will appear in the 'Versions'' tab in the user interface and be visible to all.
 This